huggingface/blog/trl-peft.md

 - Sequence classification
 - Token classification

-The library is still under extensive and active development, with many upcoming features to be annouced in the coming months.
+The library is still under extensive and active development, with many upcoming features to be announced in the coming months.

 ## Fine-tuning 20B parameter models with Low Rank Adapters